ox-it/maps-tiles/README.md

 You need **Fabric** to run commands on the server (using a virtualenv, it is recommended to `pip install -r requirements.txt`).

-First, download the latest dump from OpenStreetMap for Oxfordshire:
+Run the following command to download the latest dump from OpenStreetMap and populate PostGIS with it:

-    fab server download_osm_oxf

-Then you should populate the PostGIS database with the dump:

-    fab server populate_osm
+    fab server upgrade_osm

+See `fabfile.py` for more information.

 ## Workflow for working with Tilemill and git